How to Unlock Lenovo Keyboard if It’s not Working

 Lenovo Keyboard Not Working

-The key combination to unlock the Lenovo keyboard
+How to unlock the Lenovo keyboard

-Step 2: Hold down the key combination
+Step 2: Press the key combo

 How to Unlock Lenovo Keyboard